shivamsnaik/DumbPad-Mod/README.md

 # DumbPad

-A simple, modern notepad application with auto-save functionality and dark mode support.
+A stupid simple, no auth, modern notepad application with auto-save functionality and dark mode support.

 ## Features